Foundation / Corporation

 Grants of up to $25,000 to USA nonprofit organizations and institutions to support Japanese Studies programs.
 Funding is intended for innovative programs promoting Japanese studies, to promote interest in Japanese studies at newer and small institutions without an established Japanese studies program or with insufficient resources or personnel, and to support institutions that face difficulties maintaining their current levels of infrastructure in the USA.

 Funding may be used for:

 - Full-time or part-time faculty, instructor, or staff salaries

 - Travel expenses, including per diem and accommodation expenses for scholars, lecturers, and students

 - Research and teaching materials

-- Conference and seminar related expenses, which may include venue/equipment rental fees, translation fees, and expenses toward the production or publication of proceedings.
-Costs for receptions, lunch/dinner, and refreshments will be given low funding priority.
+- Conference and seminar related expenses, which may include venue and equipment rental fees, translation fees, and expenses toward the production or publication of proceedings.
+Costs for receptions, lunch and dinner, and refreshments will be given low funding priority.